rustyeddy/rustyeddy.com/content/iot/_index.md

 description: >
   Building DIY electronic projects is a lot of fun, you no longer need to be a rocket scientest nor a millionaire to build some really cool IoT style of projects.
-This website will focus on the software side of IoT project development taking our projects from cool stand alone projects to more sophisticated integrated devices.
-Continue below to find out more.
+Here we will build some cool projects, but unlike some of the other cools websites and youtube channels we will focus on the software side of IoT development, taking our projects sophistication to a whole new level by introducint communications and cloud to make our project truely global.
+Continue reading below to find out more.
+tags: [ iot, maker ]
 date: 2023-01-13
 ---

 ## Overview